1005 N. Marion St.

 1. First, stop driving until your driving privileges are reinstated.

-4. After we get your driving record and your contact information, one of the attorneys in the firm will call you for a free and confidential consultation to discuss your options.
+4. After we get your driving record and contact information, one of the attorneys in the firm will call you for a free and confidential consultation to discuss your options.

 Most people are better off trying to vacate a prior conviction instead of living with the 5-year HTO revocation and waiting one year to apply for a hardship license.